 Father Holtschneider led two national studies examining trends in governance and leadership in American Catholic colleges and universities.
 He is the author of one book and numerous articles on U.S. higher education and Catholic higher education, as well as a frequent consultant and speaker on these topics.

-He is a professor of education at DePaul and a faculty member in the Harvard Graduate School of Education’s Management Development Program where, during the fall 2014 semester, he is serving as Visiting Scholar and President-in-Residence.
+He is a professor of education at DePaul and a faculty member in the Harvard Graduate School of Education’s Management Development Program where, during the fall 2014 semester, he served as Visiting Scholar and President-in-Residence.
 He also is a faculty member at Boston College’s Institute for Administrators in Catholic Higher Education.

 Father Holtschneider has been honored widely for his work on a variety of issues, including being listed as one of Diversity MBA Magazine's Top 100 under 50 Diverse Executive Leaders

 (2012).
 He received the ACE Council of Fellows Mentor Award in 2015, recognizing his guidance in preparing the next generation of academic leaders in higher education.
 He also holds honorary doctoral degrees from Adamson University, Manila; College of St. Elizabeth, New Jersey; Niagara University, New York; St. Thomas Aquinas College, New York; and received the Vincentian Charism Award

 from All Hallows College in Dublin.